opf/openproject/docs/enterprise-guide/enterprise-on-premises-guide/enterprise-on-premises-faq/README.md

 ## Is it possible to only upgrade *some* users to the Enterprise edition?

-This is not possible, as the Premium features affect the whole OpenProject instance and not the individual users.
+This is not possible, as the Enterprise add-ons affect the whole OpenProject instance and not the individual users.

 ## I didn't receive my license key / Enterprise token